binqibang/simple-db-hw-2021/lab1.md

 <p>

-A `HeapFile` object is arranged into a set of pages, each of which consists of a fixed number of bytes for storing tuples, (defined by the constant `BufferPool.DEFAULT_PAGE_SIZE`), including a header.
+A `HeapFile` object is arranged into **a set of pages**, each of which consists of a fixed number of bytes for storing tuples, (defined by the constant `BufferPool.DEFAULT_PAGE_SIZE`), including a header.
 In SimpleDB, there is one `HeapFile` object for each table in the database.
 Each page in a `HeapFile` is arranged as a set of slots, each of which can hold one tuple (tuples for a given table in SimpleDB are all of the same size).
 In addition to these slots,